<< back to blog

 irake file_count Count files of each type in this solution

-And you then can run an individual task by running rake file_count.
-Which would run the :file_count task and output the statistics.
+And you then can run an individual task by running rake filecount.
+Which would run the :filecount task and output the statistics.

 This may all seem very simple, but what we now have is a sturdy framework for automating your development tasks and saving you a ton of time.
 You’ll think very differently about your projects once you’ve used Rake for a while.